vintitres/vintitres.github.io/README.md

 - latest release tag → `https://vintitres.github.io/`
 - current `main` → `https://vintitres.github.io/test_main/`

+The `/test_main/` version shows a persistent test banner.
+Crawlers are asked not to index it via `static/robots.txt`.

 Release tag names should match one of these patterns:

 - `release-*`, for example `release-2026-06-27`